 5

-The first parameter, it’s an expression that you pass in.
-If the expression that you’re passing in, if it returns null, then there is a second parameter called replacement value.
+The first parameter is an expression that you pass in.
+If the expression returns null, then there is a second parameter called the replacement value.

-if you look up the definition of COALESCE() function in MSDN books online, it says it returns the first non-null value.
-What do we mean by that? the usage of the COALESCE() function is pretty much similar to the ISNULL() function, but there is much more to it.
+Similarly, you can also use the COALESCE() function.
+Another way to replace null values is by using the COALESCE() function.
+If you look up the definition of the COALESCE() function in the MSDN books online, it states that it returns the first non-null value.
+What does this mean?
+The usage of the COALESCE() function is quite similar to the ISNULL() function, but it offers more versatility.

-it is basically used to return the first non-null value, very powerful function.you can read more about COALESCE() in the below post.
+It is essentially used to return the first non-null value, making it a very powerful function.
+You can read more about COALESCE() in the post below.

 SELECT Emp.EmployeeName as Employee, COALESCE(Mng.EmployeeName,' Super Boss') as Manager